Emergency Shelters and Transitional Housing

 • Types of Bathrooms: Shared

-• Common Areas: Kitchen, living room, dining room, laundry room, Coach House
+• Common Areas: Kitchen, living room, dining room, laundry room, coach House

 • Accessibility: Limited